-- Describe your results for this experiment. - Name the different factors necessary for resonance and a standing wave in this apparatus.
+- Describe your results for this experiment. - Name the different factors necessary for resonance and for producing a standing wave in this apparatus.
 You may want to draw a sketch. - If both the ends of the tube were closed (i.e. fixed and rigid), sketch the standing wave and identify the nodes and anti-nodes. - Do you think that the diameter of the tube has an effect on the resonance?
 (Think about the speakers on your stereo.)
-Explain. - As always, do not forget to include an Abstract and Conclusion.
+Explain. - As always, do not forget to include an Abstract and Conclusion in your lab write-up.